amitupreti/Dog-breed-Classifier/README.md

 ### Here we implement CNN to predict dog breed and at the end make a function that will detect between human and a dog and show top 3 prediction.

 In first part, We build CNN from Scratch with pytorch.
-I have tried to imitate the VGG16 model.
+I have tried to imitate the VGG16 model.(accuracy 12%)

 In the second part.
-We used VGG16 trained model for transfer learning to predict the dog breeds.
+We used VGG16 trained model for transfer learning to predict the dog breeds.(accuracy 75%)

 ###Sample output